4 Stoic Tactics for Dealing with Anger

 4. Channel Your Energy Into Constructive Action

-Example: If a colleague upsets you, use that energy to write a thoughtful email addressing the issue, or focus on a personal project.
+Example: If a colleague upsets you, use that energy to write a thoughtful email addressing the issue, or to focus on a personal project.
 Transform anger into productivity.

 Why This Matters